- Not a substitute for professional veterinary help.

-Jean Hofve, DVM explains in Whole Dog Journal that for most dogs, skin and gastrointestinal problems are not usually the result of a food allergy, but rather due to environmental factors like pollen or sensitivity to certain foods.
+Jean Hofve, DVM explains in Whole Dog Journal that for most dogs, skin and gastrointestinal problems are not usually the result of a food allergy, but rather due to environmental allergies like pollen or grass.
 However, some dogs are truly food-allergic.

-Read on to find out what that means, and how you’ll know if your dog is a sufferer.
+Read on to find out what that means, and how you’ll know if your dog’s food is causing an allergic reaction.

 What is a true food allergy?

 Dogs are most commonly allergic to the following foods (in descending order): beef, dairy, wheat, egg, chicken, lamb/mutton, soy, pork, rabbit, and ﬁsh.
-Rabbit and fish are by far less common than the others.
+Rabbit and fish are by far less common food allergens than the others.

 7 most common causes of food allergy in dogs

 - Beef.
 Proteins are common food allergens.
 Feeding your dog a single food for years increases their potential to develop an intolerance or allergy to one or more ingredients.
 Beef is one of the most common ingredients in a lot of pet foods, which may be the reason it’s the most common food allergen.
 I feed our three dogs a raw diet and we rotate meats every week.
 I do this partly to ensure we decrease the risk of developing a food allergy.